NeatedDesign/InterfaceMakerDoc/docs/index.rst

 ..
-Starship Generator documentation master file, created by sphinx-quickstart on Mon Aug  8 13:37:25 2022.
+Interface Maker documentation master file, created by sphinx-quickstart on Thu October  2 12:32:02 2022.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-The Starship Generator
+Interface Maker
 ==============================================

 .. image:: images/sg_promo.gif
-  :alt: Starship Generator at work
+  :alt: Interface Maker

 ---------------------------------
-What is the Starship Generator?
+What is the Interface Maker?
 ---------------------------------